digibib/marc2rdf/README.md

 ### Configuration

-  Most configurations are made within app, but for startup repository connection, copy configuration file  :
+  Most configurations are made within app, but for startup repository connection and login settings, copy configuration file  :
 	```
 	cp ./config/example.settings.json ./config/settings.json
 	```
-	* Make changes to the new files as needed to fit your system.
+	* Make changes to the new files as needed to fit your system
-	* Please read rspec tests under ./spec for examples on usage.
+  * Set login username and password
+  * Port and host settings are in Procfile (development) and Procfile.production (production)

   setup of libraries, mappings, rules, harvests & vocabularies are made within app, but for convenience we have added our current setup in the following gist: https://gist.github.com/anonymous/6206748

+### Production

+  When ready for production mode, the included Procfile.production can be used as an example:

+  `foreman start -f Procfile.production`

+  Webapp should then run blazingly fast, as pages are no longer reloaded each load.
+(Development mode reloads app on each page load).

+  Foreman can also be used to create upstart jobs easily (managed by linux system and respawned if down):

+  `rvmsudo foreman export upstart /etc/init -p Procfile.production -a marc2rdf`

+  Read more about foreman at: http://ddollar.github.io/foreman/

 ### Binary MARC

 Usage of binary MARC is generally not recommended, and only supported in single batch conversion.
 But you'll need to: